 After high school, I spent four years as a Navy radio operator.
 I was stationed at both shore-based communications stations and aboard ship.
 Although morse code was a requirement for the job, most of my Navy operating was radioteletype and AUTODIN data communications.

 After leaving the Navy, I got my first ham license in 1974.
 I was interested in QRP almost from the beginning of my ham years and I now exclusively run QRP on the HF bands.
 Since I have limited space for antennas at home, I do the vast majority of my HF operating from portable locations.
 On HF, I mostly use CW and digital modes.
 I also like to combine ham radio with my other interests.
 I often use my bicycle to get me and my equipment to my portable operating locations.
-During the warmer months, I like to operate while out camping in my pop-up camper.
+During the warmer months, I like to operate while out camping.

 I’m a member of QRP ARCI, NAQCC, Straight Key Century Club (SKCC), Boschveldt QRP Club (W3BQC), Polar Bear QRP, MI-QRP, NE-QRP, Flying Pigs and FISTS (and probably a few others).